Why do toy and small dogs have specific diets?

 How much should I feed my toy/small dog?

-• Use a growth chart based on your puppy's sex and expected adult weight (e.g., www.waltham.com/resources/puppy-growth-charts).
+- Use a growth chart based on your puppy's sex and expected adult weight.

-• For adult dogs, adjust the amount of food if you notice weight gain or loss.
-That can happen when they become more or less active, after neutering/spaying, or due to other factors.
+- For adult dogs, adjust the amount of food if you notice weight gain or loss.

-• Measure the amount to feed your pet, ideally using a digital kitchen scale.
-Once you get used to it, it takes only a few seconds each time.
-Using cups is not precise, even if the same person is feeding each time.
+- Measure the amount you feed your pet, ideally using a digital kitchen scale.
+Using cups is not precise, even if the same person feeds each time.

 How long should I give puppy food to my toy/small dog?

 It is essential to feed a puppy diet until your dog's skeleton has fully grown.
 For toy breeds, it happens between 6 and 9 months, and for small dogs, between 8 and 10 months.
-Check with your veterinarian about your dog's age for skeleton maturity.
+Check with your veterinarian about when your dog’s skeleton is mature.

 How should I feed my toy/small dog?